The veggie that loves you back.

 As for low GI values

-If you are an orange kumara/sweet potato lover, then a simple Google search will provide a wealth of information on the orange coloured powerhouse.
+If you are an orange kumara lover, then a simple Google search will provide a wealth of information on the orange-coloured powerhouse.
 We would like to call your attention to one web based reference.
 In 1991, the Center for Science in the Public Interest (CSPI), Washington DC, announced that the sweet potato ranked as the #1 vegetable in nutrition out of 18 vegetables they studied and rated.

 PROVEN GOODNESS